 Don’t be afraid to list skills that aren’t necessarily healthcare related.
 Skills like open communication and customer service are applicable to medical professions across the board and may be attractive to a hiring manager looking for a healthcare professional like you.

 Be consistent when listing out your last few employment positions.
-State your position, name of the company you worked for, and any duties, skills, and achievements you feel are relevant.
+State your position and the name of the company you worked for, as well as any duties, skills, and achievements you feel are relevant.
 Put the most recent employer in the top position and work your way down chronologically.

 Even if some of your education or certification seems irrelevant to the position, list your schooling anyway.
 You will also want to describe every professional certification and license you’ve obtained in the past.
 Include the name of the license, the certifying body, the certification number (when applicable), and the date you obtained the license or certificate.
 Listing your educational achievements on your resume is your opportunity to show off, so let your accomplishments shine!